Manoa-Inventory-POST/manoa-inventory-post.github.io/index.md

 ## Service Page

-User stories 15: As an office worker, I will review and manage service requests from members of the Post building.
+User story #15: As an office worker, I will review and manage service requests from members of the Post building.

 <img src="doc/office_1.png">